semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 Now, we will see the third **CRUD** operation, the **Update**.

 In Elasticsearch, update can be kind of a difficult operation.
 In deed, there is several "kind" of updates, I would say.
-The one we're going to see now is the simpliest one, it is about doing a **partial update**.
+The one we are going to see now is the simplest one, it is about doing a **partial update**.

 If your document contains counters, or fields on which you want to perform some operations, the update operation is a bit more touchy, and we will talk about it later.